-During 2019, reviews of the environmental and social performance of all our operations were led by Pan American's Senior Vice President of Corporate Affairs and Sustainability, and Vice President, Environment.
-The reviews included inspections of our mine sites and surrounding areas with key operations personnel, review of monitoring programs and operating procedures and evaluation of the principal environmental and social issues related to each of these operations.
+During 2020, reviews of the environmental and social performance of our operations were led by Pan American's Senior Vice President of Corporate Affairs and Sustainability, and Vice President, Environment, and our reviews of our tailings facilities were led by our Vice President, Mineral Processing, Tailings and Dams.
+The reviews included virtual inspections of our mine sites and surrounding areas with key operations personnel, reviews of monitoring programs and operating procedures and evaluation of the principal environmental and social issues related to each of these operations.
 The key observations and recommendations from the reviews are reported monthly to senior management and quarterly to the Board of Directors and its Health, Safety, Environment and Communities Committee (the "HSEC Committee").
-In addition to the periodic reviews, detailed Corporate Environmental Audits and Corporate Social Audits are conducted at each mine approximately once every two years.
-We conduct environmental audits to assess the mine's facilities, operating procedures and control systems to ensure that procedures comply with regulations, are consistent with our corporate standards, and that potential risks are being managed.
-During 2018, environmental audits were undertaken at the San Vicente, Morococha and Huaron mines, and in 2019, the La Arena, Shahuindo and Manantial Espejo mines were audited.
-In intervening years between audits, the implementation of the corrective actions required by each audit is checked.
-The San Vicente, Morococha and Huaron mines' corrective actions were found to be satisfactory in 2019.
+In addition to periodic reviews, detailed environmental audits and social audits are conducted at each operation approximately once every two years.

+We conduct environmental audits to assess the mines' facilities, operating procedures and control systems to ensure that procedures comply with regulations, are consistent with our corporate standards, and that potential risks are being managed.
+During 2019, environmental audits were undertaken at the La Arena, Shahuindo and Manantial Espejo mines.
+The ability to complete the environmental audit program was affected by pandemic-related travel restrictions in 2020, however the La Colorada mine audit was completed.
+In intervening years between audits, the implementation of the corrective actions required by each audit is monitored and confirmed.
+The La Arena, Shahuindo, and Manantial Espejo mines' corrective actions were found to be satisfactory in 2020.